ucsc/ucsc-content-blocks/README.md

 There are `build` and `start` scripts for individual blocks and for various additional tasks such as linting and packaging.
 Please review the `"scripts"` object in `package.json`.
 All additional scripts are provided by the `@wordpress/scripts` package.

 ## Creating a new block

+If you'd like to contribute to this project and create a new block, please review our [contributing guidelines](CONTRIBURING.md).

 ### Scaffold files